normankarr/lhc-oc-classifiers/README.md

 ```
 conda install pytorch==1.12.1
 ```

+#### `LHC Olympics`
+To run the notebook on LHCO Data (Data Option 1).
+You will need to download data from here <https://zenodo.org/record/4536624#.Y3cQE-zMKrM>
+The dataset is described here: <https://lhco2020.github.io/homepage/>

+All models can be run without downloading LHCO data by using Data Option 2 (1D Gaussian)

 Now you should be able to run all source code and notebooks in this repository!